pixel-ports/docs-hub/docs/index.md

 In order to reach that goal, a set of high-level operational tools are defined, such as publishing, editing,executing and scheduling models and predictive algorithms. **KPI managament** and **event processing** is also facilitated by the Operational Tools.

-Check [latest documentation](https://docs-hub-ot.readthedocs.io/)  with tutorials and code access (TODO).
+Check the [latest documentation](https://docs-hub-ot.readthedocs.io/)  with tutorials and code access (TODO).

 <p align="center">
 <img src="img/PIXEL_ot.jpg" alt="PIXEL OT" align="center" />